 See if you can spot the difference among the different puppies in the ad:

 Wondering how the animals you see on TV and in the movies become stars?
 Sue said that, in addition to their own animals and animals from breeders, they will visit local animal shelters in search of animals that exhibit trainable characteristics.
 “We look for the animal who is at the front of the cage door, with his foot sticking out the door and trying to grab at you,” she says.
 “Signs of what some would call ‘obnoxious behavior’ at the shelter is a good thing.”

 Gidget was the female Chihuahua who played the male lead role for the now famous Taco Bell commercials.
-Gidget was one of the dogs picked out by Sue and approved by her boss at Studio Animal Services to be trained for future commercials.
+Gidget was one of the dogs selected by Sue’s company to be trained for future commercials.
 Gidget lived with Sue for 15 years and became her dog.

 Gidget was originally cast as one of the background female dogs, but the director made a last-minute change on the first day of shooting.
 He wanted Gidget to take the lead role, despite the original plan.
 The rest is history and one of America’s most iconic figures was born.

 Sue said that it is challenging working with a director or team that doesn’t provide critical communication and feedback before and during the commercial.
 However, when a shoot is successful, that makes up for it.
 Sue wants everyone involved to be part of the successful team -– director, crew and animals.
 “A positive experience all the way around,” Sue stated.

 Sue enjoys all aspects of working with the animals and crew.
 However, if she had to pick a favorite, training puppies would be at the top of the list.
 “Training puppies is amazing.
 Their brains are like little sponges,” Sue said.
 Whenever an opportunity presents itself to work with puppies, Sue is at the front of the line yelling, “Pick me!”